 - No student shall interfere with the proper procedures of the student conduct system either by false testimony or otherwise obstructing the system's function.

 - No student shall disregard the terms of a student conduct sanction by failing to submit a fine, complete work/service hours, or uphold any other requirements or deadlines related to student conduct sanctions.
-A hold will be placed on a student's account until the sanctions are completed.
-Should a student fail to complete sanctions by assigned deadlines, they may be referred for further student conduct action, which may result in suspension.
+A hold may be placed on a student's account until the sanctions are completed.
+Should a student fail to complete sanctions by assigned deadlines, they may be referred for further student conduct action.

 Falsification of Records